msfidelis/dynamodb-local/README.md

 # dynamodb-local
-Docker Image for run DynamoDB Locally
+Docker Image for run DynamoDB Locally on Dev/Test Env with Docker